Marceloasf/java-certification/src/ocp/chapter/seven/c7-notes.md

     `public void final walk6() { }` // DOES NOT COMPILE - It's not allowed to declare the optional specifiers after the return type.
     `final public void walk7() { }` // VALID - Java allows the optional specifiers to appear before the access modifier.

-** p.253-254
-** Return Type:
+## Return Type (p.253-254)

-  - Methods with a return type other than void are required to have a return statement (returning the same data type) inside their body.
-  - Methods that have a return type of void are permitted to have a return statement with no value returned or omit the return statement.
-  - Some examples of wrong method declaration:
+Methods with a return type other than void are required to have a return statement (returning the same data type) inside their body.
+Methods that have a return type of void are permitted to have a return statement with no value returned or omit the return statement.
+Some examples of wrong method declaration:

     `public String walk1() { }` // DOES NOT COMPILE - No return statement
     `public walk2() { }` // DOES NOT COMPILE - No return type specified
     `public String int walk3() { }` // DOES NOT COMPILE - Two return types are specified (only one can be specified) `String walk4(int a) { if (a == 4) return ""; }` // DOES NOT COMPILE - Missing a default return statement, in case of a !== 4

-** p.254-255
-** Method Name:
+## Method Name (p.254-255)

-  - Review of some rules:
+Review of some rules:

-    * An identifier may only contain letters, numbers, $ or _.
+- An identifier may only contain letters, numbers, $ or _.
-    * The first character is not allowed to be a number.
+- The first character is not allowed to be a number.
-    * An identifier is not allowed to contain special characters (%,#,&,@...).
+- An identifier is not allowed to contain special characters (%,#,&,@...).
-    * Reserved words are not allowed (public), but remember that Java is camelcase, for example public !== Public.
+- Reserved words are not allowed (public), but remember that Java is camelcase, for example public !== Public.
-    * Single underscore (_) character is not allowed as an identifier.
+- Single underscore (_) character is not allowed as an identifier.
-    * By convention, methods begin with a lowercase letter, but are not required to.
+- By convention, methods begin with a lowercase letter, but are not required to.

 ** p.256-257
 ** Working with Varargs: